Roux13/Job4j-Exam/README.md

 # Job4j Exam

-It is a Android application for testing for a knowledge of the Java programming language.
+This is a knowledge testing app for Android.

-The app has three screens.
+There are three screens int the app.

 ![Image1 of Job4jExamFirstScreen](/images/Job4jExamScreen.png)
 ![Image2 of Job4jExamFirstScreen](/images/Job4jHintScreen.png)